Cost of Constructing Homes in Washington

 Methodology

 To begin our research, we needed to determine construction costs for each major stage of construction.
-We utilized our national counterpart’s Construction Cost survey results published in the National Association of Home Builders’ special study, “Cost of Constructing a Home,” from January 2, 2020.
-The costs were not particularly helpful to us since the estimates were from before the COVID-19 pandemic.
-However, we could utilize the 25-year average of percentages for the costs in each category.
-It’s important to recognize that each category includes all the costs paid by a builder that go into that category, including labor costs, cost of materials, and profit margin.
+We utilized the construction cost survey results published in the National Association of Home Builders’ (NAHB) special study, “Cost of Constructing a Home” from January 2, 2020.
+It’s important to recognize that each category includes all the costs paid by a builder that go into that category, including labor costs, cost of materials, and overhead of operating a business.

 Limitations